 - communication skills, including a demonstrated command of the English language, both written and oral

-When evaluating academic performance, the applicant’s grade point average, performance in prerequisite courses, number of college credits completed, degree status and GRE (Graduate Record Exam) scores are taken into consideration.
+When evaluating academic performance, the applicant’s grade point average, performance in prerequisite courses, number of college credits completed and degree status are taken into consideration.

 Admissions Selection Process - MS in Occupational Therapy Program